goblinfactory/blog/posts/2017-02-feb/ionic2-1-liner-emmet-start-page.md

 `VSCode` [supports `Emmet` natively out of the box](http://docs.emmet.io/), so, just for fun, how far can emmit really go? here's a few (`1 for now`) Ionic2 emmets.

+At the very least it's a fun exercise to practice your emmet.
+After writing a few difficult deeply nested pages, the simpler stuff, especially tables and lists with demo data becomes much easier.

 ```
 ion-header>ion-navbar>button[ion-button][menuToggle]>ion-icon[name=menu]^ion-title{ApName}^ion-toolbar[color=secondary]>ion-title{PgName}
 ```